SUBSEQUENT BREAST CANCER

 Female CAYA cancer survivors treated with

-• radiotherapy ≥ 10 Gy to a volume exposing the breasts
+• radiotherapy ≥ 10 Gy to a volume exposing the breastsb

-• high abdominal field radiation above the diaphragm at a young age b
+• high abdominal field radiation above the diaphragm at a young age c

 What surveillance modality should be used and at what frequency should it be performed?